Skip to main content

 Diction, register, syntax, syntactic compression, polysyndeton, asyndeton, anaphora, free indirect discourse, imagery field, motif.

-What is process terms?
+What are process terms?

 Show answer